 Typically Offered: Summer.

 NUR 709.
-Selected Topics in Nursing Research.
-3 Credit Hours.
+Selected Topics for Nursing Science and Health Equity Research.
+2 Credit Hours.

-This course involves a critical analysis of emerging issues in nursing research, including priority research areas of the National Institute of Nursing Research (NINR) and the focal research areas of the School of Nursing and Health Studies.
+This course, involves a critical analysis of emerging issues in nursing research and health equity, including priority research areas of the National Institute of Nursing Research (NINR) and the focal research areas of the School of Nursing and Health Studies.

 Components: LEC.